 - Garlic chives - An important ingredient that goes extremely well with kimchi.
 However, if you cannot find it in your area, substitute regular chives or green onions.

-Here are my step-by-step instructions for how to make delicious Japanese-style kimchi hot pot from scratch.
-For ingredient quantities and simplified instructions, see the printable recipe card below.
+Here are my step-by-step instructions for how to make Japanese-style Kimchi Hot Pot at home.
+For ingredient quantities and simplified instructions, scroll down for the Printable Recipe Card below.

 Cut a pork belly block into thick slices (according to your preference) and season with a sprinkle of salt and pepper on both sides.